Gravity's Rainbow: Dedication

 Gravity's Rainbow carries the dedication "For Richard Fariña".
 Pynchon had been a good friend of Fariña, a folk singer and novelist, since they had attended Cornell University together.
 Fariña had died in a motorcycle accident in 1966.

-The title
+The layout

 Gravity's Rainbow is composed of four parts, each segmented into a number of episodes.
 In the original editions of the book, the episodes were separated by a row of seven small squares.
 Many readers, reviewers, and scholars, such as Richard Poirier, have suggested that the squares resemble the film perforations known as "sprocket holes" that engage with the teeth in a film camera or projector to advance the strip of film.
 The squares, however, were inserted by Edwin Kennebeck, an editor at the book's original publisher, Viking Press.
 Kennebeck denied that the layout was intentional, and later editions of the novel separate the segments with only one square.